 One more thing: True cured meats have preservatives, sodium nitrite and/or sodium nitrate, added to them.
 That’s what gives them their pink color and unique flavor.
 Most are then smoked.
-Lately, because of irrational fears over preservatives, there are things like “Uncured Bacon” or “Naturally Cured” meats on the market.
-They almost all have celery powder added to them and celery powder is loaded with, you guessed it, sodium nitrite and nitrate.
-Same exact chemistry.
-In fact, tests by Consumer Reports and others have shown that many of these products have a higher concentration of preservatives.
+Lately, because of irrational fears, there are things like “Uncured Bacon” or “Naturally Cured” meats on the market.
+They almost all have celery powder added to them and celery powder is loaded with, you guessed it, sodium nitrite.
+Same exact chemical.
+In fact, tests by Consumer Reports and others have shown that many of these products have a higher concentration of nitrites.
 So don’t be suckered by signs like this one at a hotel buffet breakfast.

 Homemade bacon is easy and the results are much better than grocery store smoked bacon.
 Once you have the basic homemade smoked bacon recipe down, you can vary the ingredients to make countless flavor variations.

 You seriously need to make this bacon.
 It's not hard.
 And it is so worth it.
 It's one of those processes that mostly just takes time.
 And for your patience you are rewarded with some the most delicious, homemade smoky bacon you'll ever taste.